-Issue 1: You are married and your spouse does not have federal student loans.
+Issue 1: You are married, and your spouse does not have federal student loans.

 IBR and PAYE have a pretty simple mechanism in place to avoid a “marriage penalty” for student loan borrowers.
 If you want your payments to be calculated independently from your spouse’s income, you file your taxes separately.
 It isn’t a perfect system, but it can shield spousal income from student loan payments.

-The bottom line here is that if you are married and your spouse does not have federal student loans, you will have some serious math to do in order to find out your best option.
+The bottom line here is that if you are married and your spouse does not have federal student loans, you will have some serious math to do to find out your best option.

 Issue 2: You have been on IBR for a long time and are closing in on forgiveness.

 One of the nice parts about IBR is that if you make the required payments for 25 years, the remainder of your loan balance is forgiven.
-(Note: it is still taxed by the federal government, but the student loan is forgiven).
+(Note: it may still taxed by the federal government, but the student loan is forgiven).

-REPAYE is very similar, and in some ways actually better.
-If you just have undergraduate loans, they can be forgiven after 20 years.
+REPAYE is very similar, and in some ways better.
+If you have undergraduate loans, they can be forgiven after 20 years.
 If you have graduate school loans as well, they can be forgiven after 25 years.

 The problem is that these are two separate clocks.
 Suppose you have made IBR payments for 7 years and are thinking about having them forgiven in the future.
 Does it make sense to get lower payments on REPAYE and start the clock over?
 Or do you stick with the higher payments in order to keep your progress?
 The best plan will again come down to the math.
 The tricky part is that nobody knows there future earnings.
-As a result it is a smart move to map out how these things work out at a number of different salaries.
+As a result, it is a smart move to map out how these things work out at a number of different salaries.